the-daniel-rothig/eigencode/packages/yup-universal-locale/Readme.md

   (This is just part of the core yup library.)
 </details>

-`yup` will look up a matching message in the following order of preference:
+**yup-universal-locale** will look up a matching message in the following order of preference:

 1. The message supplied directly to the test method
 2. The message matching the schema type and the test name in the locale